 Nathanael Okpych, PhD

-His professional experience in social services and higher education dovetail to inform his research on factors that influence postsecondary education outcomes for youth with foster care experience.
-His work focuses on youth characteristics (e.g., social networks and social support), policies, and programs.
-Dr. Okpych has published widely on in this area, including a sole-authored book Climbing a Broken Ladder: Contributors of College Success for Youth in Foster Care (Rutgers University Press, 2021).
-He is currently involved in several research projects including a multi-year study in California (CalYOUTH Study), quantitative analyses of national data, and two qualitative studies examining the experiences of youth in college.
+His professional experience in social services and higher education dovetail to inform his research on factors that influence postsecondary education outcomes for youth with experience in foster care.
+His work focuses on youth characteristics (e.g., social networks and social support), policies, and programs that promote postsecondary education entry and completion.
+Dr. Okpych has published widely in this area, including a 2021 book titled Climbing a Broken Ladder: Contributors of College Success for Youth in Foster Care (Rutgers University Press, 2021).
+Most of Dr. Okpych’s work involves using quantitative methods to analyze administrative data and survey data, but he is also involved in mixed methods studies that draw on the experiences of young people who were involved in foster care.

 Quantitative methods and survey analysis